theltlfountsm287

 LA PERGOLA & ROME CAVALIERI WALDORF ASTORIA HOTEL

-La Pergola occupies the top floor of the Rome Cavalieri Waldorf Astoria Hotel.
-It is in an affluent suburb of Rome, on top of one of the hills, and is a fine place in which to lodge.
-So that is what I did.
+La Pergola occupies a privileged position in the Italian capital - on the top floor of the Rome Cavalieri Waldorf Astoria Hotel.
+The building is in an affluent suburb of Rome, on top of one of the hills, and it is a highly desirable place in which to lodge.
+So that is what I did, and it is what you should do.

-Beyond a sliding door of plate glass was my private balcony, on which cleverly placed mirrors created a feeling of openness.
-My photograph shows the view over the pine trees to the city of Rome.
+At the end of the apartment a sliding door of plate glass led to my private balcony, on which cleverly placed mirrors created a feeling of openness.
+The view was spectacular: over the pine trees to the historic heart of the city of Rome.
 I spent many happy moments sitting on this balcony, watching the sun sink over the distant rooftops.

 ADDRESSES